 To avoid the soil from pouring out while watering the garlic, you will need to cover these holes.
 Do it in such a way that it allows excess water to escape but not the soil.

 Completely covering these holes or using the wrong material will lead to too much water being retained.
 Porous materials such as paper towels or filter papers make the best option.

 Add the potting mix after you cover all the holes thoroughly.
 Fill the container to 2 inches from the container top.

 As garlic lacks seeds, you will be planting garlic cloves to propagate a new garlic plant.
 Take a large healthy garlic head that is dry and not discolored.
 Discoloration and softness are a sign of infection or decay.

 Take the garlic head and apply pressure to separate the individual clove segments.
 Try to not remove too much of the outer papery white skin.

 Avoid splitting the garlic head too long in advance.
 This could negatively affect their growth and can leave the cloves vulnerable to infections and degradation.

 The pointed end of the clove will shoot into a stem while the flat end will develop roots.
 That said, plant the garlic cloves with the basal end (flat root end) pointing downwards.

-If the container is large, place a few cloves inside, make sure there is adequate spacing between each clove.
+If the container is large, place a few cloves inside, and make sure there is adequate spacing between each clove.
 Take some more potting mix and place a final layer that is around ½ an inch thick.

 To remove large air spaces, pat the soil down to settle the soil.
 Do not push it down hard as this will cause the soil to compact.
-Now you can give the garlic their first watering, pour water into the pot until you see it leaking out from the bottom.
+Now you can give the garlic their first watering, and pour water into the pot until you see it leaking out from the bottom.